HULKs/recruiting-website/docs/motion/index.md

 The position of the three joints and the neutral angles can be seen in the picture below.

 ![](joint_angles.png)

+## Your task

+In order to familiarise you with the concept of keyframes, your first task is to find keyframes by trying out different values.
+The text editor below already contains a list of 5 keyframes.
+When you press the "Generate animation button", you will see how these keyframes make the Nao robot move.

+Now, it is your turn to tell the Nao how to move.
+Change the angle and duration values in the keyframes, delete keyframes, or add new ones.
+And don't forget to regularly try out your code by pressing "Save" and then "Generate animation".

+Remember that the ultimate goal is to kick the ball as close to the target as possible, so try to generate motions that resemble a kick.

 <x-text-editor file="/data/generate_keyframes.py" mode="python" />